 K&F Black Mist 1/8 Filter Review & Sample Photos

-With normal daylight conditions, you will get some minor blooming of the highlights with an overall soft feel.
+You will get some minor blooming of the highlights with an overall soft feel in normal daylight conditions.

-Indoors, you won’t notice the effect, but, it still calms the colors and contrasts taking some of that digital edge off.
-It’s kind of nice if you have ‘clinical’ lenses and want a calmer look to the colors and contrast.
+Indoors, you won’t notice the effect, but it still calms the colors and contrasts, taking some of that digital edge off.
+It’s nice if you have ‘clinical’ lenses and want a calmer look to the colors and contrast.

 Here, with bright lighting conditions, you can see that you probably wouldn’t want more than the 1/8 filter.